akkadotnet/akka.net/docs/articles/streams/designprinciples.md

 This means that sending CLR objects into a stream that needs to be cleaned up will require the user to ensure that this happens outside of the Akka Streams facilities (e.g. by cleaning them up after a time-out or when their results are observed on the stream output, or by other means like finalizers etc.)

-### Resulting implementation Constraints
+### Resulting Implementation Constraints

 Compositionality entails re-usability of partial stream topologies, which led us to the lifted approach of describing data flows as (partial) graphs that can act as composite sources, flows (a.k.a. pipes) and sinks of data.
 These building blocks shall then be freely shareable, with the ability to combine them freely to form larger graphs.
 The representation of these pieces must therefore be an immutable blueprint that is materialized in an explicit step in order to start the stream processing.
 The resulting stream processing engine is then also immutable in the sense of having a fixed topology that is prescribed by the blueprint.
 Dynamic networks need to be modelled by explicitly using the Reactive Streams interfaces for plugging different engines together.

 The process of materialization will often create specific objects that are useful to interact with the processing engine once it is running, for example for shutting it down or for extracting metrics.
 This means that the materialization function produces a result termed the *materialized value of a graph*.

-## Inter-operation with other Reactive Streams implementations
+## Inter-Operation with Other Reactive Streams Implementations

 Akka Streams fully implement the `Reactive Streams` specification and interoperate with all other conformant implementations.
 We chose to completely separate the Reactive Streams interfaces from the user-level API because we regard them to be an SPI that is not targeted at end users.
 In order to obtain a `Publisher` or `Subscriber` from an Akka Stream topology, a corresponding `Sink.AsPublisher` or `Source.AsSubscriber` element must be used.